 Extreme caution will be exercised in the release of children to anyone other than a parent or guardian.
-Therefore, it is imperative that parents send a note or fax the permission to the school by 12:15 p.m. if there is a change in plans for pickup.
+Therefore, it is imperative that parents send an email to the teacher with the permission, (copy the principal and/or administrative assistant) by 12:15 p.m. if there is a change in plans for pickup.
 If a daycare provider picks up your child after school, please send a note to Mrs. Miller with the name and phone number of the provider.
 It is extremely important that we have this information in the Main Office.
 Unless we have written permission from the parent/guardian, we will not release a student to another individual.